arcan1s/awesome-widgets/README.md

 **Vertical layout**

-Use vertical layout instead of horizontal.
+Use vertical layout instead of horizontal one.

 **Enable popup**